gazebosim/gz-sim/README.md

 * **Advanced 3D graphics**: Through
 [Ignition Rendering](https://bitbucket.org/ignitionrobotics/ign-rendering),
-it's possible to use rendering engines such as OGRE v2 for realistic rendering of environments including high-quality lighting, shadows, and textures.
+it's possible to use rendering engines such as OGRE v2 for realistic rendering of environments with high-quality lighting, shadows, and textures.

 * **Sensors and noise models**: Generate sensor data, optionally with noise, from laser range finders, 2D/3D cameras, Kinect style sensors, contact sensors,